ts4z/barge-rulebook/README.md

 titles are used only by mdbook, but both mdbook and pdf versions use SUMMARY.md to determine the chapter order.

-Do not have two versions of a file (X.md and X.latex) unless X.md has data that can't be translated to LaTeX.
-This probably means a table.
-Keeping the two in sync is unlikely.

 Do not depend on implementation details.
 For instance, someday, there will only be one version of all input files.

 ### Markdown notes

+Be conservative when using Markdown features, lest you be the one that has to debug them.

 Markdown comes in several flavors.
-Basic Markdown lacks support for tables, which particularly hurts.
-Many technical users support a variant called "GitHub Flavored Markdown", which we can partially use.

-Avoid footnotes (unless latexify.pl has been modified to be able to process them).
+Basic Markdown lacks many features we want.

+We have a custom mdbook-to-LaTeX processor that passably handles our inputs.
+We have a degree of support for tables, footnotes, and definition lists.

 Technical Aspects
 -----------------

 The rulebook is in the same order in both the LaTeX and mdbook versions.
-This order is declared in src/SUMMARY.md, whose format is required by `mdbook` and repurposed as an input for `latexify.pl` for the PDF version.
+This order is declared in src/SUMMARY.md, whose format is required by `mdbook` and repurposed as an input for `latexify` for the PDF version.
 Logically, if you catenate the files in SUMMARY.md together, you get a nice Markdown document, albeit without a Table of Contents.